ctHelixOne

 CMS-aligned data per transport: HCPCS codes, PCS expiration tracking per patient or template, service level classification.
 Exported on demand for your billing partner.
 We don’t produce 837P claims.

-PHI tables scoped to the transport module, encrypted at rest.
-A PHI audit log distinct from the general audit log.
-Role-gated access and short admin session timeouts.
+PHI tables scoped to the transport module and encrypted at rest.
+A PHI-specific audit log distinct from the general audit log.
+Role-gated access, idle session timeouts on administrative surfaces, and least-privilege database roles.
 Final compliance posture depends on your deployment — talk to us about your framework.

 Compliance posture